On cutoff via rigidity for high dimensional curved diffusions: Further comments

 Inspired by the OU example, we could expect that under $\mathrm{CD}(\rho,\infty)$, for $t$ small enough,

-which recalls the parabolic logarithmic Harnack and Li\,--\,Yau inequalities, leading to
+which recalls the parabolic logarithmic Harnack and Li--Yau inequalities, leading to

 Here $a_t$ and $b_t$ are constants with respect to $x$, that may depend on $t$ but not on $d$ and $x_0$.
-The explicit dependence over the dimension and initial condition is crucial here for our purposes.
+The explicit dependence on the dimension and initial condition is crucial here for our purposes.
 Unfortunately, we were not able to locate \eqref{eq:loggradbound} in the literature on short time logarithmic gradient bounds for the heat kernel on non-compact manifolds with a lower curvature bound.
 Close works are \cite{MR2253731} where a constant is not controlled with respect to the dimension, and \cite{MR4546623} which is curvature free but is restricted to a compact subset.
+It would not be a surprise to assume, in addition to positive curvature, an additional condition regarding eigenfunctions associated to the spectral gap.

-To summarize, the upper bound on $\mathrm{I}(\mu_{t}\mid\mu)$ follows from a logarithmic gradient bound for the heat kernel in short time, which expresses a regularization property of the evolution equation driven by $\mathcal{L}$ when its starts from a Dirac mass.
+To summarize, the upper bound on $\mathrm{I}(\mu_{t}\mid\mu)$ follows from a logarithmic gradient bound for the heat kernel in short time, which expresses a regularization property of the evolution equation driven by $\mathcal{L}$ when it starts from a Dirac mass.
 Such an upper bound on the Fisher information $\mathrm{I}$ implies all the others.
-Indeed, it would give an upper bound on $\mathrm{H}$ by using the logarithmic Sobolev inequality, giving in turn an upper bound on $\mathrm{W}_2$ by using the Talagrand inequality, as well an upper bound on $\mathrm{d}_{\mathrm{TV}}$ by using the Pinsker inequality.
+Indeed, it would give an upper bound on $\mathrm{H}$ by using the logarithmic Sobolev inequality, giving in turn an upper bound on $\mathrm{W}_2$ by using the Talagrand inequality, as well as an upper bound on $\mathrm{d}_{\mathrm{TV}}$ by using the Pinsker inequality.

 An estimate on $\mathrm{I}$ is at the heart of the varentropy approach in \cite{Salez24}.
 In \cite{salez-2025}, the control of Fisher information is circumvented by a direct comparison with varentropy.